-Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."
-Asking for removal of a restriction on coverage for a drug is sometimes called asking for a "formulary exception."
+Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a formulary exception.

-Asking to pay a lower price for a covered nonpreferred drug is sometimes called asking for a "tiering exception."
+Asking for removal of a restriction on coverage for a drug is sometimes called asking for a formulary exception.

-If a drug is not covered in the way you would like it to be covered, you can ask us to make an "exception."
+If a drug is not covered in the way you would like it to be covered, you can ask us to make an exception.
 An exception is a type of coverage decision.